J.W. Chris Chitty

 Prior to joining Gomel, Davis & Watson, Chris worked at Ernst & Young in the Tax Services Group where he gained experience dealing with tax controversy issues, numerous federal and state tax credits as well as performing multi-state sales and use tax nexus studies, among others.
 Chris also worked at the Georgia State University College of Law’s Phillip C. Cook Low-Income Taxpayer Clinic; there he assisted low-income taxpayers with federal tax controversy and collection issues.

-Chris lives with his wife, Andi; they enjoy kayaking, fishing and traveling.
-Chris is also an avid offshore sport-fisherman but when unable to sneak off to the coast, he enjoys reading and playing rugby.
+Chris lives with his wife, Andi and their daughter Addelyn; they enjoy traveling, biking and coffee shop hopping.
+Chris is also an avid offshore sport-fisherman but when unable to sneak off to the coast, he enjoys wood-working and reading.